SPE-R/SPE/SPE-R-2024-practicals-with-solutions/cont-eff-s.md

 deviates from linearity.
 Nevertheless, there are good reasons to try fitting smooth continuous functions for both time scales.

--  As the next task we fit a generalized additive model for the log-rate on continuous age and period applying penalized splines with default settings of function `gam()` in package `mgcv`.
-In this fitting an *optimal* value for the penalty parameter is chosen based on an AIC-like criterion known as UBRE.
+1. As the next task we fit a generalized additive model for the log-rate on continuous age and period applying penalized splines with default settings of function `gam()` in package `mgcv`.
+In this fitting an *optimal* value for the penalty parameter is chosen based on an AIC-like criterion known as UBRE ('Un-Biased Risk Estimator')

 ```r
 library(mgcv)